harundjibrin/pyCamp/README.md

 # pyCamp

-This is a python and Django training project with a friend.
+This is a Python and Django training project with a friend.